jithinsankar/fastapi-simple-profiler/README.md

 app.add_middleware(
     ProfilerMiddleware,
-    enable_by_default=False, # Set to True to enable profiling for all requests by default
+    enable_by_default=True, # Set to True to enable profiling for all requests by default
     profile_query_param="profile", # e.g., use `?profile=true` in URL
     max_retained_requests=500 # Keep data for the last 500 requests in memory
 )